j0zzz/JoeQuake/docs/pages/cvars-commands.md

 ##### `cl_bbox`

-When set to 1 during demo playback, display bounding boxes for non-map entities.
-The bounding boxes have the following limitations:
+When set to 1 display bounding boxes for non-map entities.
+The bounding boxes are derived from information available to the client, therefore they work while playing a demo as well as when playing a live game.
+However, the bounding boxes have the following limitations:

 - If using non-id1 progs, bounding boxes may be missing or incorrect.
-This is unavoidable since bounding box information is not stored in the demo, and are defined in each mod's QuakeC.
+This is unavoidable since bounding box information is not sent to the client or stored in the demo, and are defined in each mod's QuakeC.
 It is therefore impossible, in general, for the client to know the bounding boxes.
-- Bounding box origins may be wrong by up to 0.125 game units owing to fixed precision in the demo format.
+- Bounding box origins may be wrong by up to 0.125 game units owing to fixed precision in the coordinates sent to the client and stored in the demo.
+- Bounding boxes are not displayed when *recording* a demo.

 #### Server